Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 In simple terms, a biofilm is a community of microorganisms or a cluster of microbial cells attached to a surface.

-It is a very basic protective environment that is surrounded and held together with a protective combination of sugary secreted molecules known as Extracellular Polymeric Substances ( EPS ).
+It is a very basic protective environment surrounded and held together by a protective combination of secreted, sugary molecules known as Extracellular Polymeric Substances (EPS).

-It is built through communications among microorganisms, and they secrete a glue-like substance, resulting in a sticky surface, allowing microorganisms to function as a unit.
+It is built through communication among microorganisms, which secrete a glue-like substance that creates a sticky surface, allowing them to function as a unit.

 Also, they are present in almost all moist environments where they can find enough nutrient flow and achieve surface attachment.